-If your child wants to improve in math, for example, practicing math skills for 15 minutes each day may be helpful.
+If your child wants to improve in math, for example, practising math skills for 15 minutes each day may be helpful.

-Using an online resource like Buzzmath can help them practice the skills they need to master in order to achieve that goal.
-Buzzmath activities contain skills at different levels that can build the foundation they need to succeed in math.
+Using an online resource like Netmath can help them practise the skills they need to master in order to achieve that goal.
+Netmath activities contain skills at different levels that can build the foundation they need to succeed in math.

 3. Finally, once you have a set plan with your child, make sure to write it down or use some other creative, fun way to record it.

 For example, you can post the plan on the refrigerator or somewhere your child will encounter it every day.
 You can also set a weekly or monthly reminder to check the progress.

 If working toward their personal goals do not go as planned, help your child determine how to stay on track so that they can achieve their goal.
 Don’t forget that it is important to offer encouragement and help them to understand that goals can be flexible.
 You can also revisit and readjust the goals that you have set with your child as needed.